michaelh-sc/suttamap/README.md

       - Who and where else is mentioned inside any double quotes - done by simple Stanford NLP NER
       - Where the sutta's events took place, and if present, the geographical name as it is spelled in the DPPN on Sutta Central.

-- Lists (currently very spotty, will need to re-do) consisting of:
+- Lists (currently very spotty, will need to re-do on the basis of what needs to be more explicit where there is trouble) consisting of:
   - Comma-delimited lists
   - Sections of text repeated with a small change for each iteration
   - Causal sequences/chains or things described